 Our experienced attorneys handle all personal injury matters.
 We take on every type of defendant, including government entities, individuals, medical providers, nursing homes, and corporate entities, on behalf of our injured clients.
 We also stand up to insurance companies that are responsible for personal injury compensation.
 In addition to representing injury victims, our attorneys represent surviving family members who have lost loved ones due to someone else’s misconduct.

-At the Villarreal & Begum Law Firm, we want everyone involved in personal injury accidents to understand their rights and options.
+At the Villarreal & Begum, LAW GUNS, we want everyone involved in personal injury accidents to understand their rights and options.
 We provide 100% free, zero-obligation case reviews in Austin to answer clients’ frequently asked questions.
 Our team can respond to your specific needs and concerns when you schedule a consultation.
 In the meantime, we hope answers to a few of the most commonly asked questions can help.

 A personal injury claim is a civil tort that seeks to hold one or more parties legally responsible for causing an accident victim’s injuries or damages.
 In Texas, a victim (plaintiff) can bring a personal injury claim against an at-fault party (defendant) in pursuit of monetary damages.

 Our attorneys will manage the entire legal process for your personal injury claim.
 Our goal is to reduce the legal stress and pressures our clients face when recovering compensation for their injuries and damages.
 We will file the necessary paperwork related to your claim and handle all of the communication with the defendants and their insurance companies.